linda-94-andersson/Build-a-25---5-Clock---User-Story/README.md

 * User Story #27: The audio element with id="beep" must be 1 second or longer.

 * User Story #28: The audio element with id of beep must stop playing and be rewound to the beginning when the element with the id of reset is clicked.

+### Disclaimer!
+The code works during manual testing but doesn't seems to get the FreeCodeCamp test suite pass.